 Overall Body Language

-- Relaxed horse: If you look at the horse's body language, it is easy to see that they are relaxed.
+- Relaxed horse: If you look at the horse's body language, it's easy to see that they are relaxed.
 Their head is held low and the ears are relaxed.
 Their eyes are soft and the nostrils are not flared.
 They are not tense in any way, nor do they appear to be on alert for any danger that might be around them.

 - Fearful horse: When a horse is scared, they will often freeze in place in order to avoid moving and drawing attention to themselves, preparing to bolt.
 They may also tremble, shake, and look around nervously.
 If the horse has been startled by something sudden or unexpected, like a loud noise, they may even jump suddenly or spin around with their tail raised high above their back and their ears pinned back flat against their head.